espressif/esp-idf/examples/ethernet/iperf/README.md

 ### Project configuration in menuconfig

-Enter `make menuconfig` if you are using GNU Make based build system or enter `idf.py menuconfig` if you' are using CMake based build system.
+Enter `idf.py menuconfig` if you are using GNU Make based build system or enter `idf.py menuconfig` if you' are using CMake based build system.

 1. In the `Example Configuration` menu:
     * Enable storing history commands in flash under `Store command history in flash`.